Getting to Macquarie

 - North Ryde train station

-In addition to the regular, extensive bus services to the university’s North Ryde main campus and Macquarie Park buildings, over 100 Station Link buses will replace trains to move commuters between Epping and Chatswood train stations.
+In addition to the regular, extensive bus services to the university’s North Ryde main campus and Macquarie Park buildings, over 100 Station Link buses now replace trains to move commuters between Epping and Chatswood train stations.

 Keoride is an on-demand transport service to and from the Macquarie Park area.
 It is available as part of the NSW Government trial of flexible public transport.